cheerfulstoic/pyrosome/README.md

 ## Usage

+    psome [options...] script_name

 The command to execute is `psome` (pronounced `p-some`, ryhmes with `roam`).
 It takes a stream like this:

     cat file.csv | psome -i csv -e "puts _[0]"

+    cat file.csv | psome -i csv script.rb

-You can see that we specify the format that is expected and a bit of Ruby code which exects to use a `_` variable
+You can see that we specify the format that is expected and a bit of Ruby code which exects to use a `_` variable.
+You can specify a Ruby script for re-usablility of code.
+The `_` variable will be available in your Ruby script as well.

 ### Arguments